“Can dogs eat tomatoes?”

 Since it is not completely unsafe, you may wonder if tomatoes have any health benefits for dogs.
 Yes, tomatoes are beneficial for dogs.
+They have some vitamins and minerals like beta carotene.
 This is why you may find them in many dog food formulas.

 So, ripe tomatoes are not only safe for your pup, but they also offer many additional health benefits to your dog.